 José Luis Ricón on noise and/or programmed aging as root causes of aging

-José Luis Ricón Fernández de la Puente frames the root cause of aging as a potential mix of noise and a programmed component:
+José Luis Ricón Fernández de la Puente frames the root cause of aging as a mix of something programmed plus noise:

 You have to think about what are the ultimate root causes.
 And I think this is probably going to be just two things: